Fisk University: 19th century

-20th Century
+20th century

 James Griswold Merrill served as acting president of Fisk from 1899 to 1901, then continued as the institution's president from 1901 to 1908.
 Fisk University's dedication to liberal arts education at the turn of the century distinguished it from many other black colleges and universities that emphasized vocational training.
 The school established a department of social science in 1910, founded and directed by George E. Haynes.
 It was the first social work training center for African-American graduate students and a model for those established at other institutions.
 The school was criticized by some at the time for fostering an elitist reputation.

 From 1915 to 1925, Fayette Avery McKenzie was president of Fisk.
 McKenzie's tenure, before and after World War I, was during a turbulent period in American history.
 In spite of many challenges, McKenzie developed Fisk as the premier all-Black college or university in the United States, secured Fisk's academic recognition as a standard college by the Carnegie Foundation, Columbia University and the University of Chicago, raised a $1 million endowment fund to ensure quality faculty, and laid a foundation for Fisk's accreditation and future success.
 McKenzie was eventually forced to resign when his strict policies on dress code, extracurricular activities, and other aspects of student life led to student protests in 1924 and 1925.

 Thomas Elsa Jones became the institution's fourth president in 1925.
 He sought to diversify Fisk's faculty and further build the school's reputation.
 In 1930, Fisk became the first historically black college to gain accreditation by the Southern Association of Colleges and Schools.
 It was also the first such institution approved by the Association of American Universities in 1933.
 Accreditations for specialized programs soon followed.

 In 1946, Charles S. Johnson became Fisk's sixth president and first African-American president.
 Johnson was a premier sociologist, a scholar who had also been the editor of Opportunity magazine, a noted periodical of the Harlem Renaissance.
 Johnson expanded the school's Institute of Race Relations, which was established in 1942.
 The institute conducted research and fostered discussion about racial disparity in the U.S. and would later help develop strategies for desegregation in schools, employment, and the military.
 In 1949, Fisk received the Stieglitz Collection of modern art from photographer and arts patron Alfred Stieglitz.

 In 1952, Fisk was the first predominantly black college to earn a Phi Beta Kappa charter.
 Organized as the Delta of Tennessee Chapter of the Phi Beta Kappa National Honor Society that December, the chapter inducted its first student members on April 4, 1953.
+Established in 1776, Phi Beta Kappa is the oldest and most prestigious academic honor society in the U.S.